Unsecured Personal Loans

 - being able to provide a current email address and mobile phone number

-Each lender has its own criteria in determining whether they'll approve a personal loan or not for you.
+Each lender has its own criteria in determining whether they'll approve a loan or not.

 What is an affordability assessment?